 In the morning, I left the Pefkari campground and went to the Moni Archangelou Monastery.
-It was very touristic though, and I could hardly find a parking spot.
+The place was very touristic though, and I could hardly find a parking spot.
 A woman checked to make sure I respected the dressing code of the monastery, and she better re-wrapped the shawl around my waist.
 The monastery was full of visitors (including many Romanians) and pink oleanders.
-The monastery’s shop was pricey, but the panoramic view of the bay with bright blue water was tempting and comforting.
+The monastery’s shop was pricey but the panoramic view of the bay with bright blue water was tempting and comforting.

-I continued the tour of the island and stopped at Alyki, a small bay where the pristine water literally hypnotized me.
-First, I explored a small archaeological site, which had a few monuments.
+I continued the tour of the island and stopped in Alyki, a small bay where the pristine water hypnotized me.
+First, I explored a small archaeological site with a few monuments.
 I walked among a paleo-Christian basilica with tombs, the old marble quarries, and the place where the ships loaded the marble.
-The site had a thematic route passing through a pine forest that created a pleasant shade.
+The site had a thematic route passing through a pine forest creating a pleasant shade.
 At the end of the route, I went directly to the small, quiet bay to swim a bit before I dared to enter the hot car that was probably 41 Celsius degrees inside.

 After one hour of swimming and sunbathing, I left Alyki bay and continued toward the other half of the island.
 I passed Loutra and Kinyra and drove up to the mountain village of Potamia.
 The main square had the traditional tavernas arranged in the shade of some trees, but all of them were empty.
 The streets flanked by stone houses with wooden balconies were deserted as well by midday.
 From there, it was possible to hike the highest peak of Thassos, Ipsario, but it was too hot for that.
 Eventually, I drove down toward Panagia village, which, surprisingly, was alive and full of tourists.
 The smell of food from the tavernas tempted me along the picturesque streets.
 I climbed some stairs along a water canal toward a white-blue church, where I had a panoramic view of the Golden Beach bay.